sitphp/commands/doc/8_tools.table_tool.md

 ## Verbosity

-And a table can easily be displayed or not depending on the verbosity.
+A table can be displayed or not depending on the verbosity.
 You can also decide to add, remove or set rows or not depending on the verbosity.

 In the following example, the table will only be displayed with the "--verbose", or the "--debug" options.